Vision

 Sowing Seeds

-The indigenous culture carries a message that we have long forgotten to hear in our own.
+Indigenous culture carries a message that we have long forgotten to hear in our own.
 A message of connection and self-understanding that we believe is important and necessary in our world of today.
 Of what it means to be a human being in relation to the natural world around us.

 Our mission is to spread this seed of understanding in a form that is true and respectful to its origins.
-To bring more peace, understanding and connection into our own communities.
+Giving indigenous leaders a platform to share their words directly in a form that they feel comfortable with.

 Cultural Preservation & Independence